zachmayer/diplomacy-agents/README.md

 - Validate external inputs at boundaries using Pydantic models.
 - Favor immutability: use frozen Pydantic models or tuples for data you don't intend to mutate.
 - Fail fast with clear exceptions; never use silent fallbacks.
+- **Never "swallow" exceptions** (e.g. blanket `except Exception: pass` or logging-only): either
+  1. re-raise the error,
+  2. raise a domain-specific exception, or
+  3. handle it in a way that guarantees program correctness.

+  Logging and continuing is only acceptable for *non-critical, optional* features that don't affect core behaviour **and** where the log message explicitly says what failed and why.
+In all other cases, let the error propagate so CI catches it.